7 Character Design Tips!

 — Paulo Coehlo

 We work for client's customers, not for our amusement, not for the studio's director, not for the game journalists, not for Metacritic, the work is done for our client's client, the gamers.
+Hence, the character design is for them.

 If you're doing your personal work and building your portfolio as a student, I'd encourage you to explore adjacencies and find other solutions to sell other than to sell to the lowest common denominator, what's commercially safe, many may disagree with me and that's fine, it's a safe bet to tailor your work to be the most commercial safe avenue, however, I'd argue we don't need just anyone and everyone to be our clients, we only need our niche.

 I want to go back to those aesthetics for a second, which, paired often with slot machine mechanics, with loads of sounds, and colors popping out a loot box?
 It sells because of obvious reasons, it's what some gamers want to buy, and it's what they want to see, at their stage, in their life, fulfills their entertainment value, but can we explore different archetypes? so we can also sell to adults? teens? female gamers? etc?
 What's your story?
 Your personal myth?
 What's theirs?
-Sell that, again if you don't know who you're selling to, you don't know yourself as a designer.
+Sell that, again if you don't know who you're selling these characters to, you don't know yourself as a designer.

 The first paragraph, as an example of content, works for a myriad of reasons, I never dissected it in a proper design laboratory (mind maps, persona profiles, discovery) but at a first glance, I dare say it works because: